Updated: February 4, 2026

 On the other hand, the Digital Nomad Visa is perfect for remote workers working for non-Italian companies, with a minimum income requirement of €2,066 ($2,128) per month required to make the most of the residency scheme, alongside proof of continued employment and sufficient funds to support yourself.

 When it comes to the easiest countries to move to from USA, Italy is a top contender in Europe, alongside Spain and Portugal.
-If you’re an American looking to relocate across the pond, then these three countries could be good places to begin your search.
+If you’re an American wondering where and how to move out of the US, then these three countries could be good places to begin your search.

 Greece, Malta and, Cyprus are also attractive options for those seeking a rich island lifestyle in Europe.
-These are also amongst the easiest countries for Americans to move to.
+These are also among the easiest countries for Americans to move to.

 7. Canada